kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

 - Enable users to define safe, conservative scaling actions when external metrics are temporarily unavailable
 - Maintain workload availability and performance during external metrics provider disruptions

-This enhancement allows users to specify substitute metric values that the HPA should use after a configurable number of consecutive failures to retrieve an external metric.
-The fallback value is fed into the existing HPA scaling algorithm, respecting all configured constraints (min/max replicas, behavior policies, etc.), ensuring predictable and safe scaling decisions even when external metrics are unavailable.
+This enhancement allows users to specify a desired replica count that the HPA should use after a configurable number of consecutive failures to retrieve an external metric.
+The fallback replica count is treated as the desired replica count from that metric and combined with other metrics using the HPA's standard multi-metric algorithm (taking the maximum), respecting all configured constraints (min/max replicas, behavior policies, etc.), ensuring predictable and safe scaling decisions even when external metrics are unavailable.

 The community has previously expressed interest in addressing this limitation [#109214](https://github.com/kubernetes/kubernetes/issues/109214).